-How to Tell if You Need to THC Detox
+How to Tell if You Need to Detox From THC

 In many states, the medical use of marijuana is legal.
-In certain states, people can even use the drug recreationally.
+In Oregon, people can even use the drug recreationally.
 For these reasons, many people mistakenly believe that THC is a harmless compound.
 In reality, that couldn’t be further from the truth.
+Before attending drug treatment, we recommend attending detox at one of Portland’s reputable facilities.

 It’s still entirely possible to become physically and psychologically dependent on marijuana and its most potent chemical compound, THC.
 If you can’t relax or sleep without the use of the drug, then you’re probably in need of a detox.